drkno/UCFK4-Integration/README.md

 Notes:
 ---------
-1. The current debug target does not work because there is no <terminos.h> on windows.
+1. The current debug target does not work because there is no termino.h on windows.
+To fix this would require either providing a replacement, using cygwin or patching their "API" none of which I can be bothered doing.
 2. The provided UCFK make files require the following mods to work (as of 2014):
 	a.
 The DEL = rm line needs to be changed to DEL = del
 	b.
 The line dfu-programmer .... ; dfu-programmer .... ; dfu-programmer .... needs new lines or '&' instead of ';'.